Azure/iot-hub-device-update-yocto/README.md

 ### Creating the Private Key for Sw Update Signing

 To create the `*.swu` file you will need to provide the build system with a private key and password file so that it can sign the generated image and then create the Sw Update file.
 This is REQUIRED for a Sw Update update to function.
 You MUST put the private key and password file inside of the `repo-root-directory/keys` directory.
-The build will break if you do not complete this step and your GitHub bug will elicit an exasperated sign from the developers of Device Update.
-Be warned.
+The build will break if you do not complete this step.

 You can find the instructions for generating the private key and creating the password file [here](./keys/README.md).

 ### Build The Project

 To build the project you can either use our helper script or read the `build.sh` script and use your own terminal  commands to build the layer.
 Keep in mind Yocto builds can take time depending on your machine.
 It's best to use a local cache if you're going to be running multiple builds.
-We use the `-o` option to specify the output directory which in turn builds a local cache that can expediate your local builds.
-An example invokation is specified below.
+We use the `-o` option to specify the output directory which in turn builds a local cache that can expedite your local builds.
+An example invocation is specified below.
 It is executed from the repositories root folder.
 NOT the `yocto` directory.
 ```shell
 ./scripts/build.sh -c -t Debug -o ~/yocto_build_dir
 ```